nathan-eagle/granted/web/README.md

 - `simpler` downloads attachments (requires `SIMPLER_API_KEY`) and stores them in Supabase Storage under `uploads/rfp/...`, indexing them as `Upload` records with kind `rfp-attachment` plus extracted text for PDF/DOCX.
 - `grants` returns the Grants.gov attachment metadata when direct downloads are unavailable.
 - `SIMPLER_API_KEY` and `SIMPLER_API_BASE` (optional) configure the Simpler API client; `GRANTS_API_BASE` (optional) points search + metadata calls at a different Grants.gov environment.

+### Privacy posture

+Project data stays in Postgres with per-project vector stores in OpenAI File Search.
+Uploaded artifacts are hashed; repeat uploads skip re-processing.
+Compliance metadata (format limits and tighten results) lives on `section.formatLimits`.
+We do not send PII to third parties beyond OpenAI (governed by `OPENAI_PROJECT`); encryption at rest comes from the managed Postgres + OpenAI storage layers.
+Toggle web search per session to avoid hitting public sources when not needed.